 3.Gambling and Adult Messaging

 Gambling or adult messaging spam are usually promotional messages designed to get the user to sign up to an adult or gambling site.
 These messages can sometimes appear to have been sent by someone in the user’s contacts.
 Sometimes these gambling sites can pose more danger to the subscriber than they realize.
-The user’s information may not be secure on the website, putting themselves at risk of information and/or identity theft.
+The user’s information may not be secure on the website, putting them at risk of information and/or identity theft.

 Malware attacks can be particularly difficult to track and block.
 Our Threat Intelligence team detects and closely monitors URLs that are known to spread malware.
 These spam text messages can result in malware infecting the mobile phone, with URLs redirecting the user to sites that have been set up specifically to spread malware, or pre-existing sites that have been compromised.
 The following is an example of an SMS message investigated by our Threat Intelligence Unit containing a malware link:

 You have received an MMS message.
 Read here: http://xxxxx/xxx

 The message claims that the user has received an MMS message, and to view it they must click the link.
 If the user does click the link, they are taken to a website and asked to download an app.
 Once downloaded, this app will install malware onto the device.
 Malware could be in the form of ransomware, spyware, adware etc. Read more about different strains of malware here.
 Although malware only represents a small portion of the mobile attacks we’re seeing daily, if this type of attack is successful it can result in serious consequences for the subscriber.